nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 - Step 4 - The resource API validates the access token (and the client scopes if required) and sends the response to the client

 ### Implementation of client credentials flow
+### Creating a client in keycloak for demo
+* Create a realm named "myorg" in keycloak
+* Create a client scope named "test_api_access"
+* Create a c

 #### The "well-known" configuration endpoint
 * To get the STS URLs for various tasks like getting public keys, fetching, validating, revoking token, verifying tokens etc., the STS provides a URL called "well-known" URL as per the OAuth 2.0 specification
 * In keycloak the well-known endpoint for a realm named "myorg" would be something like http://localhost:8080/realms/myorg/.well-known/openid-configuration .
 The well-known URL can be found in the Realm settings page of keycloak